Frequently Asked Questions

 Gatsby webhook example - Edit and delete iconsGatsby webhook example - Edit and delete icons

-In your Hygraph project, navigate to Webhooks.
-For each webhook configured, you'll have a pencil and a trash icon next to the webhook name.
-Click on the trash icon to delete the webhook, or on the pencil icon to edit its details.
+Click on the context menu and select Delete to delete the webhook, or on Edit at the top-right corner of the card to edit its details.
 You can learn more about each of the fields you can edit here.